Loans Canada Launches Free Credit Score Portal And Is Recognized As One Of Canada’s Top Growing Companies

 Unlike the old days when filing your taxes involved countless sheets of paper and at least a day’s investment, taxes are increasingly digital.
 In fact, it’s more intuitive and efficient than ever before, provided you file them correctly.
 There are two main ways to file your taxes in Canada: NETFILE and EFILE.

 If you plan to file your taxes independently online, you will use NETFILE.
 It is Revenue Canada’s online system that allows individuals to file their own taxes.
-Conversely, EFILE the CRA’s software that is used by professionals who are filing taxes on your behalf.
+Conversely, EFILE is the CRA’s software that is used by professionals who are filing taxes on your behalf.
 The software is inherently similar, with the only notable difference being who is using it.

 Learn how to open a CRA My Account.